percona/portal-doc/docs/rel-notes/march-2023.md

 We’ve optimized the Percona Platform landing page, to make sure it adapts the content to fit different screen sizes.
 So whenever you need to check on your organization on the go, just visit Percona Platform from your smartphone.

 ## Home page tuning
-To clean things up and add more white space, we’ve removed the Alerting banner and the Tickets overview widget from the Portal Home dashboard.
+To clean things up and add more white space, we’ve removed the Alerting banner afrom the Portal Home dashboard.

 ## Fixed issues